cmbhatt1/abstractive-question-answering-system/README.md

 Management: Synthetic data generated using faker

 ## Working
-The data is scraped, processes and then stored in a vector database in chromadb which is open source.
+The data is scraped, processed and then stored in a vector database in chromadb which is open source.
 When a patient enters a query, it is converted to a vector and based on cosine similarity some data is retrieved.
 This data, with the help of BART, is converted to NLP.